-The Panasonic Lumix DMC-GX80 (called Panasonic GX85 in some regions) and the Canon EOS 70D are two digital cameras that were revealed to the public, respectively, in April 2016 and July 2013.
+The Panasonic Lumix DMC-GX80 (called Panasonic GX85 in some regions) and the Canon EOS 70D are two digital cameras that were announced, respectively, in April 2016 and July 2013.
 The GX80 is a mirrorless interchangeable lens camera, while the 70D is a DSLR.
-The cameras are based on a Four Thirds (GX80) and an APS-C sensor.
-The Panasonic has a resolution of 15.8 megapixel, whereas the Canon provides 20 MP.
+The cameras are based on a Four Thirds (GX80) and an APS-C (70D) sensor.
+The Panasonic has a resolution of 15.8 megapixels, whereas the Canon provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 70D is considerably larger (67 percent) than the Panasonic GX80.
 Moreover, the 70D is substantially heavier (77 percent) than the GX80.
 It is noteworthy in this context that the 70D is splash and dust-proof, while the GX80 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Micro Four Thirds Lens Catalog (GX80) and the Canon EF Lens Catalog (70D).
 Mirrorless cameras, such as the Panasonic GX80, have moreover the advantage that they have a relatively short flange to focal plane distance and can thus use many lenses from other systems via adapters.